 You may have heard of leasing before, but a Lease Purchase is less common, and works a little differently to a regular Personal Contract Hire agreement (we explore what that is in our “what is PCP finance” post.

 You still have the same initial process going through a car lease credit check, and paying an initial rental, but when it gets to the end of the contract, you don’t hand the car back.

 With a lease purchase, you have to buy the car.
 After all your monthly payments, you’ll pay a final lump sum at the end of your contract that normally works out around 20% of the car value.
-If you’re deliberating between leasing or buying a car and you know you’d like to own the car, lease purchase is well worth a look in.

 What is Hire Purchase?

 Car Hire Purchase works in much the same way, as you’re paying towards owning the car.
 You pay an initial deposit, then have monthly installments over a term of up to 5 years.